andrezero/andretorgal.site.old/content/pages/about/work.md

 I have been coding, leading, mentoring and facilitating for 20 years.

 <!-- abstract -->

-I am a _web developer and agile practitioner_ with a diverse background in engineering and management.

-I have been _coding, leading, mentoring and facilitating_ for 20 years.

 I am _originally from Lisbon, Portugal_, where I cut my teeth as an engineer and manager, acquiring experience for 15 years across a few industries and companies such as [SAPO](https://sapo.pt) and [Quodis](http://quodis.com/).